Cy-2-30/PP1_Historical-Site/README.md

 ## Color Scheme Used
-Choose warm colors that represent the Kalahari Desert and colors used by the Khoisan tribe.
+Choose soft colors that represent the safari and nature that surround the Khoisan people.
 I used Hex formating for colors on CSS

-![Website look][def]
+![Color Palette][assets/images/color-palette/color-palette.png]

-#.	 is used as a background color.
+* #F0EEC9   Is used as a background color.
-#784834 is used to highlight when hovering over responsive features.
+* #DCAA68   Is used to highlight when hovering over responsive features.
-#.
-Is used for the header and footer background color.
+* #AE7F4D   Is used for the header and footer background color.
-#.
-Is used for the font.
+* #180A00   Is used for the font.
-#.          is used to differentiate between different sections.
-#.	used on the form.
+* #867D2C   Used on the form.
-#.	is used for shading the edges of the pictures

 ## Wireframe